KaneComm (Kane County Emergency Communications)

 - Operating all software and hardware related to perform the essential functions of the job.

 - Proficient in Microsoft Word, Outlook, Excel and PowerPoint.

 - Must be able to read, remember and use policies, procedures, criminal laws and ordinances that apply to the position, as well as remembering numerous details of calls received.

-- Understanding and following oral and written instructions.
+- Must be able to understand and follow oral and written instructions.

-- Will possess and maintain the requisite physical abilities necessary to carry out the duties of a Communications Shift Supervisor.
+- Will possess and maintain the requisite physical abilities necessary to carry out the duties of a Communications Training Manager.

-- Training staff in work procedures and policies.
+- Must be able to train staff in work procedures and policies.

-- Working under pressure, exercising good judgment and making sound and timely decisions in emergency and non-emergency situations.
+- Ability to work under pressure, exercise good judgment and make sound and timely decisions in emergency and non-emergency situations.

-- Communicating clearly and concisely in writing during emergency and nonemergency situations.
+- Must be able to communicate clearly and concisely in writing during emergency and nonemergency situations.